8 Apple Science Activities Perfectly Made for a Preschooler

 Vocabulary Game

-Favorite guilty pleasure: solving logic puzzles.
-Man, when I was in college, I started out as a math major.
-I secretly wished I could sit in a cubicle all day solving exciting math problems like logic puzzles.
-Unfortunately, reality set in (AKA my mother) and I discovered there was no such job.
-It’s really okay.
+My favorite guilty pleasure is solving logic puzzles.
+When I was in college, I started as a math major.
+I secretly wished to sit in a cubicle all day solving exciting math problems like logic puzzles.
+Unfortunately, reality set in (AKA my mother), and I discovered no such job existed.
+It’s okay.
 I became a teacher!

 Materials: